 Strength training has always been a significant component of physical preparation for athletes and recreational athletes.
-Strength training seeks improvements in strength performance, looking fabulous when naked, injury prevention as well as transfer to other sporting activities.
+Strength training seeks improvements in strength performance, looking fabulous when naked, injury prevention, and transfer to other sporting activities.
 Planning ideas, approaches, and philosophies in strength training is also an excellent vehicle for understanding overall planning strategies and training theories in general due to more straightforward quantification of the training load and easily observed performances.

-Strength Training Manual represents my ongoing pursuit in understanding both strength training and training theory in general, by providing an overview of the conflicting opinions, but also giving practical, heuristic solutions to common problems and their reconciliation.
-The framework for such an approach is the Agile Periodization, which approaches planning from uncertainty perspective, iterations, and experimentation while providing satisfying and robust solutions.
+Strength Training Manual represents my ongoing pursuit of understanding both strength training and training theory in general by providing an overview of the conflicting opinions but also giving practical, heuristic solutions to common problems and their reconciliation.
+The framework for such an approach is Agile Periodization, which approaches planning from an uncertainty perspective, iterations, and experimentation while providing satisfying and robust solutions.